Four Decades for Justice

 Andrew M. Wark focuses his practice on public and private mergers and acquisitions, shareholder activism defense and general corporate matters.
-Mr. Wark’s clients have included AXA, Barrick Gold, Benchmark Electronics, Convey Health Solutions, Corteva, Cox Enterprises, Crown Castle, Eurazeo, Fortress Transportation & Infrastructure Investors, FS Investments, GuideWell, IBM, Just Eat Takeaway.com, Olin, Peabody Energy, RELX Group, Viatris and ViewRay.
+Mr. Wark’s clients have included AXA, Barrick Gold, Benchmark Electronics, CardWorks, Convey Health Solutions, Corteva, Cox Enterprises, Crown Castle, Eurazeo, Fortress Transportation & Infrastructure Investors, FS Investments, GuideWell, IBM, Just Eat Takeaway.com, Olin, Peabody Energy, RELX Group, Sensata Technologies, Viatris and ViewRay.

 Mr. Wark’s notable M&A transactions include representing: